 What’s Next for Recreational Marijuana?

-Some observers feel as if New Jersey is the tipping point.
-It is the first state on the East Coast to permit adult-use marijuana.
+Some observers feel as if New Jersey was the tipping point.
+It became the first state on the East Coast to permit adult-use marijuana.
 Yes, Vermont and D.C. technically allow it, but neither has a system to facilitate sales.
-With NJ joining the party, New York, Connecticut, and Pennsylvania could all follow suit.
-If and when this happens, the new administration will have a decision to make.
+New York has quickly followed suit, as expected.
+If and when Connecticut and Pennsylvania allow recreational cannabis, the current administration will have a decision to make.